PrestaShop/prestashop.github.io/content/news/posts/2026/introducing-shipments.md

 One final batch remains to complete the MVP of this feature:

-- **Back office improvements:** Handling product addition/deletion within the Order Detail page.
+- **Back office improvements:** handling product addition/deletion within the Order Detail page.
-- **Emails:** Displaying Multicarrier details in Order Confirmation emails.
+- **Emails:** displaying Multicarrier details in Order Confirmation emails.
-- **Documents:** Updating Invoices to reflect multiple carriers.
+- **Documents:** updating Invoices to reflect multiple carriers.
-- **Edge cases:** Handling order creation directly from the Back Office cart.
+- **Edge cases:** handling order creation directly from the Back Office cart.

 We plan to develop this final part in **Q1 2026**.